sourcehut-mirrors/chawan/doc/image.md

 Technically, the decoder is free to actually decode the image too, but the browser will ignore any output after headers.

-* Cha-Image-Target-Dimensions: {width}x{height}

-Mutually exclusive with Cha-Image-Info-Only; this instructs the decoder to also resize the output image.
-The dimension format is such that for e.g. 123x456, 123 is width and 456 is height.

-(Readers of good taste might consider this header to be a questionable design decision, but remember that both the decoder and encoder effectively require copying the output image (thru stdio).
-Combined with the current file loader implementation, this means that in-browser image resizing would require at least two unnecessary copies.

-A future design might solve this problem better through shared memory.)

 Output headers:

 * Cha-Image-Dimensions: {width}x{height}

-The final size of the decoded image.
-If the image was resized through Cha-Image-Target-Dimensions, then this header's value will match the value specified there.
+The size of the decoded image.

-Again, the dimension format is such that e.g. for 123x456, 123 is width and 456 is height.
+The dimension format is such that e.g. for 123x456, 123 is width and 456 is height.

 #### encoding